JanWillemBrands/ApusApus/README.md

 Grammars for Dummies

-The formal grammar for the sentence "Mary has a little lamb." can be written as:
+The formal grammar for the sentence `Mary has a little lamb.` can be written as:

     sentence = "Mary has a little lamb."